Haverfordwest transmitting station

-The site has a 155 m guyed steel lattice mast erected on land that is itself about 187 m above sea level.
-The radio broadcasts cover the majority of Pembrokeshire, except the north eastern part of the county.
-The signals also can reach the outskirts of Cardiff and the Vale of Glamorgan.
+The site has a 155 m guyed steel lattice mast, erected on land that is itself about 187 m above sea level.
+The radio broadcasts cover the majority of Pembrokeshire, except the north-eastern part of the county.
+The signals can also reach the outskirts of Cardiff and the Vale of Glamorgan.

 It currently carries seven analogue FM radio stations, including BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 4, BBC Radio Cymru, BBC Radio Wales and Radio Pembrokeshire.

 When UHF analogue television was added in 1990, those services were provided only at very low power and only designed to cover the small villages of Puncheston, Castlebythe, Little Newcastle and Rosebush, which are all located within about 7 km of the mast.

 It currently carries three digital television multiplexes at twice the ERP of the analogue services that they replaced, thus providing digital TV to a much larger area than had been served before.

 The mast had its aircraft warning lights upgraded in October 2006, from white xenon discharge flashers to red lamps employing arrays of ultrabright LEDs.